KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

 ## Navigation and footer

-To make the navigation and footer area pop, let's add a background color to them.
+To make the navigation and footer area stand out, let's add a background color to them.
 Look at the **_index.html_** file to identify the selectors for the navigation and footer sections.
 Since these are global styles, declare the styles near the top of **_styles.css_** file.

    > [!TIP]
    > HTML element for navigation is `nav` and HTML element for footer is `footer`